On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: The Hyperbolic Metric

-See the differential operations defined in \cite{MM}.
-Note that the hyperbolic derivative satisfies the chain rule, i.e. if $R$, $S$, $T$, are hyperbolic Riemann surfaces with $f$ defined on a set $W \subset R$ and $g$ defined on a set $X \subset S$, then
+see e.g. the differential operation $D_{h1}$ defined in Section 2. of \cite{MM1} and Section 3 of \cite{MM2}.
+Note that the hyperbolic derivative satisfies the chain rule, i.e. if $R$, $S$, $T$, are hyperbolic Riemann surfaces with $g$ defined and analytic on an open set containing $X \subset R$ and $f$ defined and analytic on an open set containing $Y \subset S$ with $f(X) \subset Y$, then, on the set $X$,

+We also have a version of conformal invariance which is essentially Theorem 7.1.1 in \cite{KL} or which the interested reader can simply deduce from the formula for the hyperbolic metric using a universal covering map from the disc (see, e.g. on page 12 in \cite{CG}), namely:

+We observe that the above is bascially another way of rephrasing part of the Schwarz lemma for the hyperbolic metric (e.g. \cite{CG} Theorem I.4.1) where we have an isometry of hyperbolic metrics if and only if the mapping from one Riemann surface to the other lifts to an automorphism of the unit disc.
+The main utility of the hyperbolic derivative for us will be via the hyperbolic metric version of the standard M-L estimates for line integrals (see Lemma \ref{hyperbolicML} below).
+First, however, we make one more definition.

-Let $K \subset W$ be a relatively compact subset of $R$.
-Define the \emph{hyperbolic Lipschitz bound} as
+Let $X$ be a non-empty subset of $R$ and let $f$ be defined and analytic on an open set containing $X$ with $f(X) \subset S$.
+Define the \emph{hyperbolic Lipschitz bound of $f$ on $X$} as

+We recall that for any two points $z$, $w$ in $R$, the hyperbolic distance $\rho_R(z,w)$ is the same as the length of a shortest geodesic segment in $R$ joining $z$ to $w$ (see e.g. Theorems 7.1.2 and 7.2.3 in \cite{KL}).